maricairns/ai-safety-collaborations/README.md

 ---

-## 🏅 My Ideal Role: AI Model Welfare

----

-## We are building AI for 8.25+ billion humans.
+## We are building AI for 8.27+ billion humans.
 I am here in the race to help make AI go well.